Today we will be starting our Colour Synergy Series with the – winter color palette

 Winter season eyes tend to be intense with high contrast and cool in appearance. * They range from, but not limited to: Dark red brown * Deep black brown * Hazel (mixed brown+green or blue), * Intense gray blue, * Blue with white flecks around the iris (sometimes a gray rim), * Darkest of blue/violet, * Coolest of gray-green, * Cool green with white flecks in iris.
 An obvious point, but one I should make; contact lenses do not count.
 Your natural eye colour will always give you an indication if you belong in a warm or cool seasonal palette.

-Colour Tip: Interestingly, winter is the only season that has pure black and white included within its palette; whereas brown and orange are not part of the winter palette.
+Colour Tip: Interestingly, winter is the only season that has pure black and white included within its palette; whereas warm brown and orange are not part of the winter color palette.
 Luckily, I am not fond of the colours orange and brown, so this Winter lady is quite happy not having to worry about dealing with those colours if I don’t have to.

 Ladies, if I have piqued your interest and you would like to learn more about having a Colour Synergy consult done with me via online or in person, please review my service packages for further information and what to expect.